manjash/block-explorer/README.md

 Block Explorer for Iron Fish blockchain

 ## Dev setup
-Run the Iron Fish Rosetta API
-`cd ironfish/ironfish-rosetta-api`
+To test block-explorer locally you have to run the Iron Fish API and Iron Fish node locally `cd iron-fish/ironfish-api` follow the config and run instruction.
-`yarn start`
+`nps start`
-The Rosetta API is set to run on `localhost:8080`.
+The Iron Fish API is set to run on `localhost:8003`.
 If the port is different on your machine, update the `package.json` for CORS

 Run a Full node
 `cd ironfish/ironfish-cli`
-`yarn start start`
+`yarn start:once start`
+`yarn start:once service:sync`

 Run the block explorer
 `yarn dev`